alex88ridolfi/PSRBENCH/README.md

     docker pull alex88ridolfi/psrbench:ampere-sm86

 and run the code from within the image:

     docker run -ti alex88ridolfi/psrbench:ampere-sm86

-Clearly, you can use Singularity/Apptainer, if prefer so:
+Clearly, you can use Singularity/Apptainer, if you prefer so:

     singularity pull docker://alex88ridolfi/psrbench:ampere-sm86